 A skip bin has a longitudinal cross section and a trapezoid shape that allows it to carry as much garbage as it can.
-The only way that anything can overflow over is if the contents have gone over the prescribed weight limit of the bin.
-Even if a truck can load a bin over its limit or a customer waits for the bin to load, and puts extra trash in it, the overflow will be prove to be a road hazard for the transporters.
+The only way that anything can overflow is if the contents have gone over the prescribed size and weight limit of the bin.
+Even if a truck can load a bin over its limit or a customer waits for the bin to load and puts extra trash in it, the overflow will prove to be a road hazard for the transporters.

 There’s a danger for trash overflow to spill on the road whilst in transit, possibly endangering pedestrians and other motorists.
 Trying to transport any precariously perched item is a no-no on Australia’s roads, especially if these are things that the original owner wanted to throw out.